-[laughs]Oh, that scene with Divine and that Christmas tree and throwing that Christmas tree on top of her mother is to me and has always stood out to me as one of them, more like the most memorable moments in film about the holidays.
+[laughs]Oh, that scene with Divine and that Christmas tree and throwing that Christmas tree on top of her mother is to me and has always stood out to me as one of them, more like the most memorable moments in a film about the holidays.
 And so, if Female Trouble isn’t a Christmas movie, that’s, I don’t want to celebrate. [laughs]

-If people say, Die Hard is a Christmas movie.
+If people say Die Hard is a Christmas movie.
 I can’t see why not.

 It’s because he’s in the Nakatomi Tower at Christmas!
 That’s why! [laughs] I mean, there is something so great about that.
 John Waters probably has wanted to commemorate or celebrate and his style [during] the holiday season.
-And I wanted to really kind of like take it and expound upon it and go further with it.
+And I wanted to really take it and expound upon it and go further with it.
 Like, okay, like what if Dawn Davenport had a Christmas song?
 What would it sound like?
-And so then I immediately put myself into that mind almost kind of that Mark Shaiman Hairspray (the musical world) and wanting to kind of give it a little treatment of that as well.
+And so then I immediately put myself into that mind almost kind of that Mark Shaiman Hairspray (the musical world) and wanting to give it a little treatment of that as well.

 I love what you just said because Christmas does have a trashy side to it.